 What Kind of Church Are You?

 We are a Christian Church who loves Jesus and the greater Havertown area, Our pastors have roots in the Pentecostal and Methodist church.
 We are part of a network of churches called the Assemblies of God.
+We’re affiliated with a interdenominational church planting network called the V3 Movement.
 We have a 25 year old parent church that is partnering with us called Life Christian Fellowship in Springfield.

 What's Up With the Name?